CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ### Back up NetQ Data

-This is an optional step for on-premises deployments only.
+This is an optional step for on-premises deployments.
 Refer to {{<link title="Back Up and Restore NetQ">}}.
 NetQ Cloud Appliances and VMs create backups automatically.

 ### Download Software and Update Debian Packages